Paint Glossary: All About Paint, Color and Tools

 Water-Based Paint: (Latex paint is often called water-based) Commonly used on walls and ceilings, it is less toxic and easier to clean up than oil-based paints.
 Water-based paint comes in a variety of sheens including matte, eggshell or high-gloss.

-Water-based paint works well on surfaces previously painted with latex or flat oil-base paints.
+Water-based paint works well on surfaces previously painted with latex or flat oil-based paints.
 It usually doesn’t adhere well to high-gloss finishes, however, and cannot be used on bare steel because it will rust it.
 Water-based paint can be used on top of wallpaper, but there is a risk that the water in the paint may cause the paper to peel away from the wall.

 Color Wheel: A pie-shaped diagram showing the range and relationship of colors (Image 1).

 Complementary Colors: Hues directly opposite each other on the color wheel.
-For example: green paired with red or orange paired with blue, like this pale blue dining room accompanied by bold orange accents.
+For example, green paired with red or orange paired with blue, like this pale blue dining room accompanied by bold orange accents.
 As the strongest contrasts, complements tend to intensify each other (Image 2).

 Harmonious (Analogous) Colors: Three to six colors close together on the color wheel.
 The shared underlying color generally gives such color schemes a coherent, sophisticated look.
 Since little variety of color is used, interest has to come from texture, pattern, lighting and accessorizing.
 This eclectic living room draws in analogous hues of yellow, orange and hints of red to add interest to the space (Image 3).